nf-core/methylseq/docs/usage.md

 You can also supply a run name to resume a specific run: `-resume [run-name]`.
 Use the `nextflow log` command to show previous run names.

 ### `--email`
 Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits.
-If set in your user config file (`~/.nextflow/config`) then you don't need to speicfy this on the command line for every run.
+If set in your user config file (`~/.nextflow/config`) then you don't need to specify this on the command line for every run.

 ### `--plaintext_email`
 Set to receive plain-text e-mails instead of HTML formatted.